Last Updated on December 14, 2018

 Recovery may take about 18 months after injury.

 For lumbosacral plexopathy caused by compression such as (eg, retroperitoneal hematomas), outcomes can be excellent but patients may have lingering symptoms.

-Similarly, for diabetic lumbosacral plexopathy, significant improvement with time occurs though some non-progressive deficits may remain.
+Similarly, for diabetic lumbosacral plexopathy, significant improvement with time occurs through some non-progressive deficits may remain.

 In radiation-induced plexopathies, unfortunately, a slow but progressive loss of function is expected.